wxWidgets/website/docs/faq/osx/index.md

 ### How do I add an icon to my application?

-If you have Mac OS X, you have the icns editor somewhere in the Utilities folder.
+If you have macOS, you have the icns editor somewhere in the Utilities folder.
 Create an icon using this tool and DeRez it, so that you have a .r file with a 'icns' resource with id (-16455).
 Include this .r file in your project and in the CodeWarrior Settings add a check mark under Linker:Output